Avaiga/taipy-doc/docs/manuals/auth/index.md

-!!! warning: "Only available in enterprise version"
+!!! warning "Reminder: Authorization and authentication is only available in enterprise version"

 # Taipy's Authentication and Authorization

 ## Pre-requisite

-An LDAP server must be setup
+An LDAP server must be setup by the user.
+Taipy will not be responsible for setting the server up.

 ## Config